kamtoeddy/ivo/rs-next/PREFERENCES.md

 - Async handlers must use explicit `async` syntax.
 A closure that calls an async function but omits `.await` (and the surrounding `async` block) is classified as sync and will fail to compile against the generated sync signature.
 - Function-item handlers use the `async fn_name` marker to indicate asynchrony; a bare `fn_name` is always treated as sync.

-## 16. TODO: Model method signatures
+## 16. Model method signatures

-This section documents the generated methods on the schema model based on the existing runtime.
-The exact naming, tuple ordering, and trigger shapes are still to be finalized.
+This section documents the generated methods on the schema model. `create` and `update` return tuples of `(result, trigger, ctx_options)`.
+Triggers are `impl FnOnce()` callables; the concrete generated types for async futures are implementation details.

 ### `create`